Guide to National Insurance for small business owners (2025/26)

 Class 3 NIC

 Voluntary Contributions.
 You can pay these to help fill gaps in your national insurance contribution record to ensure you receive your full State Pension entitlement.
-HMRC may get in touch from time to time to if there are gaps in your record.
+HMRC may get in touch occasionally if there are gaps in your record.

 Class 4 NIC